ChuckPa/PlexDBRepair/README.md

     Synology (DSM 7)   | PlexMediaServer     |  /volume1/PlexMediaServer  (change volume as required)
     Western Digital    | Public              |  /mnt/HD/HD_a2/Public      (Does not support 'MyCloudHome' series)
 ```
+    Plex,inc and LSIO docker images are included in "Docker" platform category independent of the actual host.

 ### General installation and usage instructions